cfpb/HMDA_Data_Science_Kit/readme.md

 ## Contributing

-`CFPB` is developing the `HMDA Platform` in the open to maximize transparency and encourage third party contributions.
+In the open to maximize transparency and encourage third party contributions.
 If you want to contribute, please read and abide by the terms of the [License](LICENSE) for this project.

 We use GitHub issues in this repository to track features, bugs, and enhancements to the software.
 [Pull Requests](https://help.github.com/articles/using-pull-requests/) are welcome